-10.2.4 Retrieval-A method that allows easy retrieval of records should be established and coordinated with methods used to index and receive records for storage.
+10.2.4 Retrieval-A method should be included that allows easy retrieval of records.
+Such a method should be coordinated with the methods used to index and receive records for storage.

-10.2.5 Retention Time-A minimum retention time should be established for each type of record.
-Retention times should be coordinated to ensure that the traceability of data is maintained when records are disposed of.
-When establishing retention times laboratory needs and customer and regulatory requirements should be considered.
+10.2.5 Retention Time-A retention time should be established for each type of record.
+The retention times established for various types of records should be coordinated to prevent breaking the traceability of data by a premature discard of one type of record.